-The potential pathways leading from SB 5870 to decreased health disparities are depicted in Figure 1.
-There is a fair amount of evidence that sexual orientation change efforts (SOCE) are associated with negative health outcomes such as depression, self-stigma, cognitive and emotional dissonance, emotional distress, and negative self-image.
-The body of evidence may have been large enough to reach a 'strong' association, however the available studies did not use the most rigorous study designs.
+The potential pathways leading from SB 5722 to decreased health disparities are depicted in Figure 1.
+There is a fair amount of evidence that conversion therapy is associated with negative health outcomes such as depression, self-stigma, cognitive and emotional dissonance, emotional distress, and negative self-image.
+The body of evidence may have been large enough to reach a 'strong' association, however the available studies have serious methodological problems.
 Research ethics make it difficult to rigorously study a practice associated with harm.
-To our knowledge, there are no studies examining the effects of sexual orientation change efforts on adolescents and youth.
+To our knowledge, there are very few studies examining the effects of conversion therapy on adolescents and no studies examining the effects on children.